typestack/class-transformer/README.md

 Solution is to create new instances of User object and manually copy all properties to new objects.
 But things may go wrong very fast once you have a more complex object hierarchy.

 Alternatives?
-Yes, you can use class-transformer.
+Yes, you can use class-transform.
 Purpose of this library is to help you to map your plain javascript objects to the instances of classes you have.

 This library also great for models exposed in your APIs,